e-Learning at Connect

 Student supports include first the health and wellbeing (mental and physical) and then curricular outcomes.
 As is the case at Connect on an ordinary day, a well-rounded education includes physical, social, emotional, and academic learning experiences.
 Give your children time to play, explore, interact (even if virtually) with friends, talk with trusted adults, and within the parameters defined by Alberta Health Services, stay connected to activities they enjoy.

 It goes without saying that we are living in very stressful times.
 The longer COVID-19 remains a fixture for us, the greater the likelihood of anxiety, fear, and emotional dysregulation becoming factors for children and adults.
 It is vitally important to have a safety net in case the emotional toll becomes too great and begins to adversely affect your family.
 If you have a benefit plan or an Employee Assistance Program (EAP), track down the contact information and keep it handy.
+You should also access this resource for information on how to talk to your child about COVID-19.
 Due to current cuts to education funding we have very limited resources to support individual or family counselling expenses.
-Please contact Dr. Butterfield at email@example.com to discuss any support that might be available if you are in need.
+Please contact Dr. Butterfield at firstname.lastname@example.org to discuss any support that might be available if you are in need.

 One option for accessing private psychological support or counselling services is through Dr. Brent Macdonald at 403-229-3455 or email@example.com.
 Following is an overview of the services provided by Dr. Macdonald and his team: